-My mother in law has always made the Thanksgiving turkey with a dry brine and it turns out wonderfully juicy and delicious.
-This year I experimented with a fresh herb brine instead of using dried and it was just as succulent but even more flavorful, despite the fact that my oven circuit board decided to fail during 3/4 of the way through cooking.
+I’ve always made my Thanksgiving turkey with a dry brine and it turns out wonderfully juicy and delicious.
+This year I experimented with a fresh herb brine instead of using dried herbs and it was just as succulent but even more flavorful, despite the fact that my oven circuit board decided to fail during 3/4 of the way through cooking.
 (See the nice hotspot on the skin that happened whilst trying to finish cooking the bird on broil?)
 Turkey don’t care – it STILL turned out amazing!

 You’re going to totally rock Thanksgiving with this fresh herb dry brine recipe.
 Many traditional dry brines add sugar, which is totally unnecessary for a succulent & flavorful turkey.
 The salt brine will help hold moisture in the turkey meat as it cooks, so I highly recommend using the high-quality coarse salt.
 My favorites are Redmond & Celtic coarse salt.